alanshortis/short.is/_posts/2019-01-07-webpack-and-babel-for-react-from-scratch.md

 The Babel presets add support for transpiling particular parts of JavaScript. [preset-env](https://babeljs.io/docs/en/babel-preset-env) will take care of modern (think ES6 and beyond) features and [preset-react](https://babeljs.io/docs/en/babel-preset-react) will take care of features specific to React (such as JSX).

-Note that at this point that each of these dependencies have been installed into the `node_modules` folder, which we are ignoring with git, and are listed as `devDependencies` in package.json.

-Create a config file for Babel: `$ touch .babelrc`, open it, and add the presets we just downloaded:
+Create a config file for Babel named `.babelrc` and add the presets we just downloaded:

 {% highlight json %}{
   "presets": ["@babel/preset-env", "@babel/preset-react"]